 Importing terrestrial animals to Canada

-The Canadian Food Inspection Agency has prepared basic guidelines for importing or travelling with pets.
+The Canadian Food Inspection Agency (CFIA) has prepared basic guidelines for importing or travelling with pets.

 Travellers are required, by law, to declare all plant, animal, and food items they bring into Canada.
-For more information visit What Can I Bring Into Canada?
+For more information visit Travellers: what you can bring into Canada.

 The Health of Animals Act and Regulations provide the legislative and regulatory authority for the animal health import program, which includes live animals, animal products and by-products, semen and embryos.

 Import requirements are based on the disease status of where a shipment originated.
-The evaluation of a country, or a region(s) or zone(s) within a country is reviewed by the Canadian Food Inspection Agency (CFIA) on a case-by-case basis.
+The evaluation of a country, or a region(s) or zone(s) within a country is reviewed by the CFIA on a case-by-case basis.

 - Diseases of concern for international trade in animals, animal products and by-products